 - Area Chair, SciVis contest, IEEE Vis 2017

 - Best Poster Committee, IEEE LDAV 2016

 - Program Committee, SC 2016

 - Program Committee, ISVC 2014

-- Program Committee, Enabling Science From Big Image Data 2014
+- Panelist and Program Committee, NIST workshop on Enabling Science From Big Image Data, 2014

 - Area Co-Chair, Exhibits, IEEE Vis 2013